outprogrammers19/out/README.md

 After installing Qt framework open out-app.pro with QtCreator and build the project.
-To generate documentation from source code comments go to <b>docs</b> directory and run '<em>doxygen</em>' from command line (you need to install Doxygen first; I only did this on Linux, so I don't know if it works on other platforms).
+To generate documentation from source code comments go to <b>docs</b> directory and run '<em>doxygen</em>' from command line (you need to install Doxygen and python package called doxyqml; I only did this on Linux, so I don't know if it works on other platforms).

 ## Updating application content